Michael-Cowie/Notes/Math/calculus/derivatives.md

     <h1> Derivatives </h1>
 </div>

 One of the most fundamental problems in mathematics is the problem of change.
 How can change be measured precisely?
-At first this question appears simple.
-If a car travels 100 kilometres in 2 hours, then its average speed is illustrated below.
+At first, this question appears simple.
+If a car travels 100 kilometres in 2 hours, then it drives at an **average** rate of $50 \frac{km}{hr}$ over the 2 hour drive to drive a total distance of 100 kilometres.

 <div align='center'>
     <img src='./images/8.png' width='600'>
 </div>

 This measures average change over a finite interval.
 However, deeper conceptual difficulties emerge immediately when attempting to describe at a single instant.
 Suppose a car is moving along a road and the question is asked, "What is the car's velocity at exactly 2 seconds?".
 This creates a serious mathematical problem.
 Ordinary velocity calculations require both,

 1. Two positions
 2. An interval between them